CACI-International/ergo/ergo/README.md

 * Debugger and profiler.
 * Script mutexes?
 * Improve UI error behavior.
-  * Display error logs immediately when new errors are encountered.
   * Display the aggregated errors at the end of execution (rather than the returned error value).
 * `Iter:sort`/`Iter:order`, `Iter:count`, and numeric comparison functions